Khasoa/Productivity-Task-API-with-JWT/README.md

 # Productivity Task API with JWT

 A full-stack productivity project built with a Flask backend API and a React frontend client using JWT authentication.
-Users can register, log in securely, stay authenticated after refresh, and manage personal tasks through protected API endpoints.
+Users can register, log in securely, remain authenticated after refresh, and manage personal tasks through protected API endpoints.

 This project demonstrates backend authentication, authorization, RESTful API design, frontend integration, and secure user-owned resource management.